 (b) Ensuring that Parties respond to the Committee’s queries in a timely manner.

-9. [Ninth priority:] Improving reporting and review of implementation
+9. Improving reporting and review of implementation

-18. Option 1 [The ninth priority objective is to use the mandatory reporting mechanism under the Convention and the Protocol to better monitor and support the review of implementation.]
-Option 2 [The mandatory reporting mechanism under the Convention and the Protocol could be used to better monitor and support the review of implementation].
-Actions to this end [may] include the following:
+18. Usage of the mandatory reporting mechanism under the Convention and the Protocol for better monitoring and supporting the review of implementation.
+Actions to this end include the following examples:

 (a) Improving the timeliness and quality of the mandatory reporting and the questionnaires;